Of the causes of vitamin D deficiency, the most obvious is a lack of sun exposure.

 Colitis, IBD or inflammatory bowel disease often interferes with the body's ability to absorb vitamins and nutrients like vitamin D. Frequent diarrhea that results furthers the lack of vitamin D deficiency.

 Lupus, a chronic autoimmune disease results in arthritis pain, fatigue and rashes and photosensitivity.
 Those suffering with lupus often times have to avoid getting too much sunlight.
 Lupus patients are often vitamin D deficient.
+It should also be noted that Lupus may be misdiagnosed Lyme disease or Lyme may be a co-infection of Lupus.
+Either way, sun exposure is essential.

 Check out the water and sea salt connection (fluid and electrolyte imbalance) with Lupus and vitamin D deficiency.